 Jim is the author of Wireless Nation: The Frenzied Launch of the Cellular Revolution in America, the first definitive account of how the American cell phone industry evolved.
 Wireless Nation was selected by Booklist as one of the “top ten” business books of 2001.
 He is one of the contributing authors of Inside the Minds: Venture Capital Exit Strategies, (2004, Aspatore Books).

-He has been a guest lecturer at Harvard Business School; the Darden Graduate Business School and the McIntyre School of Commerce at the University of Virginia; the Graduate Business School at the College of William and Mary; and at Piedmont Community College.
+He has been a guest lecturer at Harvard Business School; the Darden Graduate Business School and the McIntyre School of Commerce at the University of Virginia; the Graduate Business School at William & Mary; and at Piedmont Community College.

-Jim received his B. A. from the University of Virginia, a J. D. from the Marshall-Wythe School of Law at The College of William and Mary and an honorary Doctor of Laws from The College of William and Mary.
-Jim served for six years on the Board of Visitors of The College of William and Mary.
+Jim received his B. A. from the University of Virginia, a J. D. from the Marshall-Wythe School of Law at William & Mary and an honorary Doctor of Laws from William & Mary.
+Jim served for six years on the Board of Visitors of William & Mary.
 From 1994 through 1996 he served as Rector (chairman) of that board.